Your F3 Options Explained

 🤷 What to expect

 Teaching fellowships may be teaching only, or mixed with a clinical role as well.
-You’ll normally be expected to provide teaching to medical students in the form of small group teaching or seminars, clinical skills teaching, and OSCE examining.
-You are usually funded for a PGCert in Medical Education, or can sometimes get funding contributions towards a Masters in Medical Education.
+You’ll normally be expected to teach medical students in the form of small group teaching or seminars, clinical skills teaching, and OSCE examining.
+You're usually funded for a PGCert in Medical Education, or can sometimes get funding contributions towards a Masters in Medical Education.

 ✅ Pros